 Our mission is to provide highly reliable, independent, objective assurance and consulting services designed to add value and improve operations.
-The department accomplishes this by bringing a systematic, disciplined approach to evaluating and recommending improvements to the effectiveness of risk management, controls and governance processes.
+The department accomplishes this by understanding LACMTA's strategies and by bringing a systematic, disciplined, and risk-based approach in evaluating and recommending improvements to the effectiveness of risk management, controls and governance processes.